frappe/erpnext_documentation/user/manual/en/projects/project-profitability.md

 <!-- add-breadcrumbs -->
 # Project Profitability

 Project and related activities are generally active for longer time periods.
-While developments happen on the Project, there are various income and expense incurred against it.
-Hence, it becomes important to track the Profitability of a Project and ensure that you don't overspend.
+While developments keep happening on the Project, there are various transactions that are done against each project.
+Hence, it becomes important to track the Profitability of a Project to ensure that you don't overspend.

 ### Project in Sales Transactions